oshiriko/academic-kickstart/content/en/work/adreamofredmansions/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "The Dream of Red Mansion"
+title: "A Dream of Red Mansions"
 summary: "A dance theater about one of China's Four Great Classic Novels"
 authors: [admin]
 tags: [Dance Theater]